serverdensity/sd-agent-core-plugins/postfix/README.md

 Postfix has internal access controls that limit activities on the mail queue.
 By default, Postfix allows `anyone` to view the queue.
-On production systems where the Postfix installation may be configured with stricter access controls, you may need to grant the dd-agent user access to view the mail queue.
+On production systems where the Postfix installation may be configured with stricter access controls, you may need to grant the sd-agent user access to view the mail queue.

 Run the Agent's `info` subcommand and look for postfix under the Checks section:

     postconf -e "authorized_mailq_users = sd-agent"

 http://www.postfix.org/postqueue.1.html